-On November 24, 2009 Mayor Bloomberg and the President of the New York City Building and Construction Trades Council announced a series of project labor agreements (PLAs) that are among the largest of such agreements in the United States.
-These agreements will save the City nearly $300 million over the next four years allowing for the restoration of dozens of major infrastructure projects and creating 1,800 construction jobs.
+On November 24, 2009 The City and the President of the New York City Building and Construction Trades Council announced a series of project labor agreements (PLAs) that are among the largest of such agreements in the United States.
 The agreements contain unique provisions to help small, minority and women owned construction firms as well as continue the commitment of the City, labor and union contractors to promote construction careers for minorities, women, veterans and new graduates of local public high schools.

 Since the five original PLAs there have been five more.
 The PLAs currently active are: